Haley Carter

 Haley Carter (born June 21, 1984) is a former United States Marine Corps officer and retired American professional soccer player.
-She is currently the sporting director and vice president of soccer operations for Orlando Pride of the National Women's Soccer League (NWSL).
+She is currently the president of soccer operations for Washington Spirit of the National Women's Soccer League (NWSL).

-She is the former assistant coach for the Afghanistan women's national team and goalkeeper coach for the Antigua and Barbuda women's national team.
+She was formerly the sporting director and vice president of soccer operations for Orlando Pride of the National Women's Soccer League, assistant coach for the Afghanistan women's national team, and goalkeeper coach for the Antigua and Barbuda women's national team.

 Early life

 Born and raised in Friendswood, Texas, Carter competed in three Texas high school state championships and was the starting goalkeeper of the Friendswood High School 2001 Texas 4A UIL State High School Championship team.
 After graduating from high school in 2002, Carter played four years of NCAA Division I Women's Soccer at the United States Naval Academy.
 Following her time at Navy, she spent nearly eight years in the United States Marine Corps and made multiple combat deployments in support of Operation Iraqi Freedom.